I am a professional in the field of international education. A little about how I got here:

 I had some experience, and a lot of passion.
 I decided that I needed to focus on hard skills.
 When I discovered the International Education Management program at the Middlebury Institute, I knew it was a perfect fit.
 I gained skills such as recruiting, marketing, budgeting, and program design all while further developing my intercultural competency.
 For my last semester I completed a full-time practicum with WorldTeach in Cambridge, MA before receiving my degree in December 2016.

 In January 2017 I began working at ISEP Study Abroad as a Student Engagement Officer based in Denver, CO.
-In this role I travel frequently and manage relationships with 40 universities in the Western U.S. I advise students to help them find study and intern abroad programs that meet their academic and personal needs.
+In this role I travel frequently and manage relationships with 40 universities in the Western U.S. I advise students to help them find study and intern abroad programs that meet their academic, personal and career needs.
 I also work closely with staff at the universities within my region to ensure that both they and their students have a positive experience with my organization.